chenyangjjj/chenyangjjj/README.md

 ### Hi there 👋

+I am 3-rd year master student at UESTC, one month left to graduate.
+Interning in Shenzhen bay labortory.

+Fucking my master supervisor, Fucking Myself.
+Fucking research.

+I wish my life will be in order and keep moving forward.
+But opposite, I am trapped by myself, Maybe I will be a dead man in one month or not.

 <!--
 **chenyangjjj/chenyangjjj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.